 Diagnosis of juvenile osteoporosis is often not made until the child has a broken bone.
 The healthcare provider will ask about your child’s symptoms and health history.
 He or she may also ask about your family’s health history.
 He or she will give your child a physical exam.
 Your child may also have tests, such as:

 For secondary osteoporosis, the cause of the disease may be treated.
 IJO often gets better on its own.
-In the meantime, it’s important to reduce bone loss during a child's bone-building years.
-This may include:
+In the meantime, it’s important to encourage healthy behaviors during a child's bone-building years.
+These may include:

 Other treatment for IJO may include: